 Pros:

-- Works well for a group class
+- Works well for small programs and group lessons

 Cons: